lesterlimjj/ip/docs/README.md

 tag 1 yummy
 ```

-For the response, Owen will reply you with the details of the deleted task:
+For the response, Owen will reply you with the details of the tagged task:

 ```
 The following is now tagged: